 You have 30 days to consider your appeal options and alternatives.
 If you disagree with the audit’s outcome, you may request a further conference with the agent’s manager.
 You may also appeal to the U.S. Tax Court, the U.S. Claims Court, or your local U.S. District Court.

-If you choose to appeal to the U.S. Claims Court or your local U.S. District Court, you will likely have to pay the tax and any administrative refund claims that have been denied by the IRS.
+If you choose to appeal to the U.S. Claims Court or your local U.S. District Court, you will likely have to pay the tax and any administrative refund claims that have been denied by IRS.
 However, you do not have to pay the tax first if you appeal to the U.S. Tax Court.

-Still have questions and concerns?
 Contact Milikowsky Tax Law and schedule a free consultation with one of our experts to discuss your IRS audit.